currymichael/blog/README.md

 ## Setup

-1. Markdown based only
+1. Blog of Markdown files and pure html files
 2. Setup Pages in Repo Settings (main branch & /docs folder root)
-3. All .md -> .html in URL (about.md -> about.html)
+3. All .md convert to .html in URL (about.md -> http://.../about.html)
-4. See Readme.md for all notes
+4. See Readme.md for all notes and instructions

 ## Deployment

-Pretty fast redeploy (< 2 min)
+Pretty fast redeploy (2-4 min)